ericjaychi/tigrex/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Although this is an open source tool, donations are appreciated greatly!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)